crownlessking/web-ui/README.md

 </html>
 ```

-**NOTE**: You do not need to set `appInfo.origin` unless you intend to connect to an API at a different URL address than your single-page app.
+**NOTE**: Generally, you do not need to set `appInfo.origin` unless you intend to connect to an API at a different URL address than your single-page app.
 `appInfo.origin` is only mentioned for the sake of completion.

 From here on out, we will use the custom file example.